 Of course, there are also many people who do not see any opportunities for change and can’t bring about a new outlook.
 In this case, they must come to terms with the situation, and try and continue to do a good job and integrate.
 “One can be content with what they have created professionally, and focus more on developing things outside of the job that make them happy, e.g. family and community,” says Richard Wolff.

-Anyone who gets stuck in a dead-end in their early 50’s should not bury their head in the sand, but actively set the course for the next 15 years of their career.
+Anyone who gets stuck in a dead-end in their early 50s should not bury their head in the sand.
+Instead, they should actively set the course for the next 15 years of their career.
 After an honest analysis of the situation, the review of one’s own life goals and the careful consideration of the options could bring about a courageous “reboot” to inspire their career again.
 Life is just too precious to remain feeling “stuck” in your current state while counting the days to retirement.

 About the author

 Markus Hofelich is a business and finance journalist who lives with his family in the south of Munich.
 His journalistic experience includes working as editor-in-chief for the German business magazine Unternehmeredition, and for GoingPublic Media AG.
 He was also head of the editorial department at DIV Deutscher Industrieverlag and deputy editor-in-chief at Cash.
 Markus Hofelich has a master’s degree in International and Cultural Business and studied at the University of Passau and the Sorbonne in Paris.
 After further education in Online Marketing and Social Media Management at the ptm Akademie, he founded the website www.SinndesLebens24.de, an online magazine for philosophy, happiness and motivation and is currently on the lookout for new challenges.